-Welcome to the Department of Food Science at the School of Environmental and Biological Sciences of Rutgers University.
+Welcome to the Department of Food Science at the School of Environmental and Biological Sciences (SEBS) of Rutgers University.
 We are a student-oriented program that emphasizes fundamental principles of food biology, food chemistry, and food processing to prepare graduates to be leaders in development of new, wholesome, nutritious, and safe food products.
 Since our curriculum is grounded in basic science, graduates are able to pursue careers in a wide variety of professional and technical fields.

 Our undergraduate program leading to a Bachelor of Science degree includes options in Food Science Research, General Food Science, and Food Science & Management Economics.
 A joint Culinology program with Mercer County Community College combines culinary arts with food science.